kubernetes/enhancements/keps/sig-api-machinery/2161-apiserver-default-labels/README.md

 NetworkPolicies allow users to open up traffic to/from their namespaces with the help of `namespaceSelector` field.
 However, there is a concern that arbitrary labels may not be the most secure way to open up traffic when it comes to namespace resource.
-In case a namespace's labels are known by others, any user can add labels at any time to any namespace and thus send traffic to a pod belonging to this namespace.
+In case a namespace's labels are known by others, any user with wrote access to a namespace can add labels at any time to said namespace, and thus send traffic to a pod belonging to this namespace.

 Matching a namespace by its name, on the other hand, is a more reliable way to whitelist namespaces as it's much easier to specifically allow only namespaces user control since user knows their own namespace names.

 #### Lack of permissions